UBC-MOAD/mackenzie_canyon/bathymetry/notebooks/README.md

 Descriptions under the links below are from the first cell of the notebooks (if that cell contains Markdown or raw text).

-##Author: Idalia Machuca
+##Author: Idalia Machuca, University of British Columbia

 * ##[make_BASIC.ipynb](http://nbviewer.jupyter.org/urls/bitbucket.org/CanyonsUBC/mackenzie_canyon/raw/tip/bathymetry/notebooks/make_BASIC.ipynb)

-    May 5, 2016: Constructing BASIC, the bathymetry of an idealized canyon with the dimensions of Mackenzie canyon that will be used to test NEMO's performance at these scales.
+    May 5: Constructing BASIC, the bathymetry of an idealized canyon with the dimensions of Mackenzie canyon that will be used to test NEMO's performance at these scales.

 * ##[plot_arctic.ipynb](http://nbviewer.jupyter.org/urls/bitbucket.org/CanyonsUBC/mackenzie_canyon/raw/tip/bathymetry/notebooks/plot_arctic.ipynb)